codingkudu/codingkudu/README.md

 ### Hi there.
 I'm a Kudu that codes 👋👋👋

-I do a bit of Angular, Typscript, Groovy/Java, Frontend stuff work at work.
-I'm playing around with Python out of hours.
+I do a bit of Angular, Typscript, Groovy/Java, React, Frontend stuff work at work.
+After work I am a bit of a Python hobbyist.
 Using this account for personal projects and fun.

 - ⚡ Fun fact: It's impossible to tell how many kudu live on a plot of land.
 They can easily jump fences.